mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-An external uptime monitor will check the availability of all documentation available at https://docs.webchartnow.com/resources/system-specifications/application-programming-interface-api.html.
-Both up- and downtime will be logged to be reported quarterly.
-The cause of any downtime and the duration will also be logged   In the event of any downtime, the amount of downtime can be reported at daily, weekly, or monthly intervals in addition to the quarterly reports, and the cause of each downtime occurrence will be reported.
+An external uptime monitor will check the availability of all documentation available at https://docs.webchartnow.com/resources/system-specifications/application-programming-interface-api.html?utm_source=bluehive&utm_medium=chat&utm_campaign=bluehive-ai.
+Both uptime and downtime rates will be logged and reported quarterly.
+The uptime rate will be defined as the total time the documentation is available (numerator) divided by the total monitoring period (denominator), while the downtime rate will reflect the proportion of time the documentation is unavailable.
+The cause and duration of each downtime event will also be logged.
+In the event of any downtime, the downtime rate can be reported at daily, weekly, or monthly intervals in addition to the quarterly reports, and the cause of each downtime occurrence will be included in the report.

 #### Expected Outcome(s)

-It is expected that all documentation will maintain an uptime of greater than 99.9%.
+It is expected that all documentation will maintain an uptime rate of greater than 99.9%.
 Any downtime is expected to be caused by minor errors, such as a connection timeout or planned maintenance, and last for a duration of 10 minutes or less.

 #### Care Setting(s)